noryev/dev-ipfs-gateway/readme.md

 # Racing IPFS Gateways using Cloudflare Workers[Development Only]
-- Technically a form of Forward Proxy
+- Technically a type of Forward Proxy Gateway/API

 ## Instructions